jimathy/jim-consumables/README.md

 It's recommended to set `Config.UseProgBar` to `false` to get this effect.

-# THIS DOESN'T YSE DPEMOTES OR RPEMOTES
+# THIS DOESN'T USE DPEMOTES OR RPEMOTES
 # YOU **NEED** TO PUT THE EMOTES IN THE BOTTOM OF THE CONFIG.LUA

 ## v1.5 Update Information